 Second focal plane scopes are more common and normally a good bit cheaper.

 Another benefit of the second focal plane is that the reticle will remain thin over the target even at higher magnifications which can allow for more precise shot placement.

 Pros and Cons of First Focal Plane Reticles

 On the other hand, the reticle in a scope using the first focal plane will get larger or smaller as magnification is increased or decreased.

-This means that your zero and the ranging capabilities of your reticle will remain consistent at any magnification, which becomes very useful when using the reticle to estimate range and for determining hold-over in longer range shots.
+This means that your ranging capabilities of your reticle will remain consistent at any magnification, which becomes very useful when using the reticle to estimate range and for determining hold-over in longer range shots.